Keeping fit while budget travelling is a challenge. Squeezing kit into your luggage isn’t easy and a gym is a gym whichever city you’re in.

 Fancy discovering a fun, accessible form of exercise in a mind-blowing building with all equipment rentable and affordable?
 Excellent, read on.

-Manchester Climbing Centre, a short bus ride or walk from central Manchester, is housed in a former church and allows visitors to clamber all over its godly interior to their hearts’ content.
+Parthian Climbing Centre, a short bus ride or walk from central Manchester, is housed in a former church and allows visitors to clamber all over its godly interior to their hearts’ content.